Martell-J/my-day-planner/README.md

 a pseudo-persistent data-oriented web application with basic validation, which allows you to operate basic navigational features, and create a plan for future dates.

+# Prerequisites

+- Yarn (Reccomended, not actually required)

 # Startup

 After pulling a copy of the repository

 'yarn install' - Garner dependencies

-'yarn run build' - Build the app into a client/server operable state
+'yarn dev-server' - Build the app into a client/server operable state

-'node server' - Runs the server, defaults to port 3000

 # Day Planner view